janmenjayap/on-physics-informed-neural-networks/README.md

-## Utilizing Physics-Informed Neural Networks (PINNs) and Lagaris' Approach for Solving Partial Differential Equations
+## Utilizing Physics-Informed Neural Networks (PINNs) and Lagaris' approach for solving Partial Differential Equations

 This repository encompasses Python code and Jupyter notebooks exemplifying the application of Physics-Informed Neural Networks (PINNs) and Lagaris' approach to address Partial Differential Equations (PDEs).